cinecove/defunctr/README.md

 Defunctr detects which browser is visiting your site by detecting feature sets the browser supports.
 The purpose is to allow UX changes where a change must be made explicitly to an older browser.
 Using user-agent detection easily fails and apply browser hacks do not work in all cases.
 Defunctr makes this detection available in two ways: as properties on a global `Defunctr` object, and as classes on the
-'<html>` element.
+`<html>` element.
 This information allows you to enhance your pages with a granular level of control.

 Defunctr has the ability to exclude testing and tagging by appending any of the following classes to your pages `<html>` element: